essha-jha/product-management-portfolio/README.md

 ## 📁 Repository Overview

-This portfolio is organized into three main sections:
+This portfolio is organized into four main sections:

+* **Case Studies** – End‑to‑end product thinking exercises, mainly focused on AI-driven systems
+* **Certificates** – Verified certifications supporting my PM, analytics, and business foundations
 * **PRDs** – Product Requirement Documents based on real projects, freelance work, and structured assessments
-* **Case Studies** – End‑to‑end product thinking exercises, mainly focused on AI-driven systems
 * **Resume** – My current resume highlighting my transition into Product Management

 Each folder has its own README explaining the context and intent behind the work.

+---

+## 🔹 Case Studies

+The case studies focus on **AI and data-driven products**.
+They are structured exercises where I practiced:

+* Problem definition and opportunity sizing
+* Solution design and system thinking
+* Metrics, risks, and adoption planning
+* Business and user impact evaluation

+While these are not shipped products, they reflect how I think through complex products as a PM.

+👉 See **CaseStudies/README.md** for individual case study summaries.

+---

+## 🔹 Certificates

+This section contains certificates from structured courses and hands-on virtual programs that support my Product Management and analytics foundation.

+The certifications cover:

+* Product Management fundamentals
+* Power BI and data visualization
+* Business analytics and problem-solving
+* Virtual experience programs (PwC, Tata) based on real-world scenarios

+These certificates reflect continuous learning alongside practical PRDs and case studies.

+👉 Available in the Certificates/ folder.

 ---